 Marietta Drug Rehab and Alcohol Rehab Centers in Marietta, GA

-Sadly, despite its cheery outward appearance, many Marietta residents are dealing with a much darker problem: drug and alcohol addiction in Marietta.
-The drug problem has created the need for more drug rehabs in Marietta.
-Alcohol abuse is on the rise too creating the need for more Marietta alcohol rehabs.
+Sadly, despite its cheery outward appearance, many Marietta residents are dealing with a much darker problem: drug and alcohol addiction.
+The drug problem has created the need for more drug rehabs.
+Alcohol misuse is on the rise too creating the need for more alcohol rehabs.
 In August 2017, 16 United States Postal Service employees were charged by the Department of Justice with accepting bribes in exchange for delivering drugs to and from Metro Atlanta cities, including Marietta.
 These indictments are merely a sign of the substance misuse problems that are plaguing Cobb County and other counties throughout Georgia.

 There are many misconceptions associated with substance use.
 Despite what anyone says, addiction is a disease, and the best way to conquer it is to treat it like you would any other illness.
 With the right medical treatment from compassionate, qualified professionals, people suffering from substance use disorders can begin to heal from the disease.
-If you or a loved one is addicted to drugs or alcohol, know that there is help available whenever you need it by admitting into a drug or alcohol rehab in Marietta, GA.
-Use this guide to familiarize yourself with the various treatment options that are used to help people with substance use disorders find and maintain their sobriety.
+If you or a loved one is addicted to drugs or alcohol, know that there is help available whenever you need it by admitting into a drug or alcohol rehab.

 Alcohol & Drug Rehab Centers in Marietta, Georgia

-Once you decide to enter treatment for your problems with drugs or alcohol, one of the most important things to remember is that you should choose the program or combination of programs that’s right for your own unique needs.
+Once you decide to enter treatment for your problems with drugs or alcohol, one of the most important things to remember is that you should choose the program, or combination of programs, that’s right for your own unique needs.
 Some people may benefit from residential treatment, while others can face their addictions with an outpatient program.
 How long you’ve been misusing the substance, the severity of your addiction and your history with treatment programs can all play a role in that decision.
-To learn more, call and speak to a counselor at The Recovery Village today.

 If you have a severe addiction, you may consider a residential or inpatient treatment program.
 While it requires the most time and commitment, it’s also typically the most comprehensive type or program available.
 Patients live inside the rehab center 24 hours a day and have access to doctors, counselors and other medical professionals at all times.
 Various types of therapies are offered through residential treatment programs, and patients are taught how to cope with stress, social situations and other potential triggers they may have once they return to their normal everyday lives.